 Widest possible dissemination

-The UN General Assembly’s adoption of the principles and their commentaries represents the transition point between PERAC’s development and the beginning of its implementation phase.
+The UN General Assembly’s resolution on the principles and their commentaries represents the transition point between PERAC’s development and the beginning of its implementation phase.
 Ensuring that they have an impact on the ground is now in the hands of “all who may be called to deal with the subject”, and in the case of PERAC, this is a broad range of stakeholders indeed.
 Beyond states and international organisations, the principles are also relevant to non-state actors including armed groups, business enterprises and civil society more generally.

 Although there is no formal implementation vehicle in place for the principles, something CEOBS continues to advocate for, discussions have already begun on how specific principles could be developed.
 One such topic is how areas of particular environmental importance could be better protected during conflicts – an idea that dates back to at least the 1970s – but which has been becoming ever more salient in the face of global biodiversity loss.

 With the PERAC principles’ development phase at an end, it’s an opportunity for new approaches to be explored and for the new actors to be engaged, particularly those practitioners working on the ground and whose understanding of conflict conditions will be vital for informing implementation.
 It’s also an opportune moment for those states that are strongly in favour of PERAC and its aims to step up and to invest both politically and financially in bringing the principles to life.